NateTheSage/NateTheSage.github.io/_posts/2019-01-20-apache2-security-and-why-it-matters.md

 Apache is undoubtedly the most popular web server software in use today, popular since April of 1996.
 Today, it serves most of the top million of websites, and has a massive amount of features that enable it to be anything from a web server to a proxy server and even a DAV server.

-Today, though, the need for interoperability is becoming slowly suceeded by the need for security.
+Today, though, the need for interoperability is becoming slowly succeeded by the need for security.
 Especially for those of us that are not fifteen-man teams that are paid to do this.

 What I've had to do is pour through the (absolutely massive) amount of tutorials on the Internet that all go over the same 20 or 25 steps that annoy the crap out of me.
 If there's any one thing I hate, it's repeated advice that never changes despite the fact the subject of the advice DOES change.
 But to find that one interesting tidbit of advice that you never thought of...that's what I look for.